About the TxIPS Program

 The TxIPS is free for Texas law enforcement officers and prosecutors.
 All travel expenses are the sole responsibility of each student.

-Each student will receive 8-hours course credit (TCOLE #53271) after the training roster has been verified and student data entry has been completed.
+Upon passing the final exam, students attending the TxIPS course will receive 8-hours TCOLE credit (TCOLE #53271) once the training roster has been verified and student data entry has been completed.
 Partial credit will not be given if a student fails to complete the training.

-If a registrant must cancel their attendance please notify the TxIPS Program Staff as soon as possible at email@example.com.
+If a registrant must cancel their attendance please notify the SAFVIC/TxIPS Program Staff as soon as possible at [email protected].

 State and federal laws prohibit discrimination in employment because of race, color, national origin, ancestry, sex, religion, age, mental or physical disability, veteran status, medical condition, marital status, sexual orientation, gender identity, English proficiency, pregnancy, or any other characteristic protected by federal, state, or local law.